dackMatta/social-web/README.md

 ## Project Overview

 PicsParler is a platform where users can:
+-bookmark pictures from other websites
 - Share pictures.
 - Follow other users and see their posts.
+- see the view count on posts
 - Like and comment on pictures.
-- Receive notifications for activities on their posts.
+- Receive notifications for activities on their posts and that of their followers.

 ## Features

 - User Authentication (Sign Up, Login, Logout)
 - Profile Creation and Management
-- Picture Uploading
+- Picture Uploading through bookmarking
 - Commenting on Pictures
 - Liking Pictures
 - Following Users